rendiffdev/ffmpeg-api/docs/INSTALLATION.md

-# Rendiff Installation Guide
+# FFmpeg API Installation Guide

-This guide covers various installation methods for the Rendiff FFmpeg API service.
+This guide covers various installation methods for the FFmpeg API service.

 > **🚀 Quick Setup?** Use the [unified setup script](../setup.sh) for one-command deployment.
 > **📖 Detailed Setup?** See the [Setup Guide](SETUP.md) for comprehensive deployment documentation.